 Sidetrack!
 Trying to greatly enhance the general vibe for my personal blog.
-Feelings on the nice feel at https://mkdb.ca?
-Certainly a good bathroom designer in Ottawa that cares if looking in the Ontario areas.
+Feelings on the nice feel at http://beachglassphoto.ca?
+Certainly a spectacular photographer in Truro NS with heart if looking in the Nova Scotia areas.
 Write an opinion.
 Cheers!

 So, God wiling, this upcoming Friday I will be closing on the purchase of my first house.
 My wife is excited, our friends are excited, even my little one gets excited when we step into the house.
 Yes we've visited the house more than once already to take measurements and really just pump ourselves up.
 As big as the excitement, as someone that cannot help but think all the time, I thought to myself that if I would have been wiser about my time, finances and my credit history, I could have bought a house as I got married nearly five years ago.

 So this thought is what sent me down a regret trip, and I really want to be able to point out a couple of things I would have done different from the first check I got when I was 16.

 I started working when I was still in High School.
 What my background doesn't matter because I've met both poor and wealthy parents that spoil their children to perdition, as I've also met poor and wealthy parents teach their children the value of work.
 My dad's a preacher so he would always remind me of a verse that says (I'm paraphrasing), "he who doesn't work shouldn't eat."
 So if I wanted anything extra that was over my parent's budget, I had to work for it.
 So I kicked the school meals out the window and started buying my lunches at school.